Democratic Kampuchea: Coalition Government of Democratic Kampuchea

-The end of the CGDK and Khmer Rouge
+The end of the CGDK and the Khmer Rouge

 A UN-led peacekeeping mission that took place from 1991 to 1995 sought to end violence in the country and establish a democratic system of government through new elections.
 The 1990s saw a marked decline in insurgent activity, though the Khmer Rouge later renewed their attacks against the government.
-As Vietnam disengaged from direct involvement in Cambodia, the government was able to begin to split the Khmer Rouge movement by making peace offers to lower level officials.
+As Vietnam disengaged from direct involvement in Cambodia, the government was able to begin to split the Khmer Rouge movement by making peace offers to lower-level officials.
 The Khmer Rouge was the only member of the CGDK to continue fighting following the reconciliation process.
 The other two political organizations that made up the CGDK alliance ended armed resistance and became a part of the political process that began with elections in 1993.

-In 1997, Pol Pot ordered the execution of his right-hand man Son Sen for attempting peace negotiations with the Cambodian government.
-In 1998, Pol Pot himself died, and other key Khmer Rouge leaders Khieu Samphan and Ieng Sary surrendered to the government of Hun Sen in exchange for immunity from prosecution, leaving Ta Mok as the sole commander of the Khmer Rouge forces; he was detained in 1999 for "crimes against humanity."
+In 1997, Pol Pot ordered the execution of his right-hand man, Son Sen, for attempting peace negotiations with the Cambodian government.
+In 1998, Pol Pot himself died, and other key Khmer Rouge leaders, Khieu Samphan and Ieng Sary, surrendered to the government of Hun Sen in exchange for immunity from prosecution, leaving Ta Mok as the sole commander of the Khmer Rouge forces; he was detained in 1999 for "crimes against humanity."
 The organization essentially ceased to exist.

 Recovery and trials

-Since 1990 Cambodia has gradually recovered, demographically and economically, from the Khmer Rouge regime, although the psychological scars affect many Cambodian families and émigré communities.
-The current government teaches little about Khmer Rouge atrocities in schools.
-Cambodia has a very young population and by 2005 three-quarters of Cambodians were too young to remember the Khmer Rouge years.
+Since 1990, Cambodia has gradually recovered, demographically and economically, from the Khmer Rouge regime, although the psychological scars affect many Cambodian families and émigré communities.
+The current government teaches little about the Khmer Rouge atrocities in schools.
+Cambodia has a very young population, and by 2005, three-quarters of Cambodians were too young to remember the Khmer Rouge years.
 The younger generations would only know the Khmer Rouge through word-of-mouth from parents and elders.

 In 1997, Cambodia established a Khmer Rouge Trial Task Force to create a legal and judicial structure to try the remaining leaders for war crimes and other crimes against humanity, but progress was slow, mainly because the Cambodian government of ex-Khmer Rouge Cadre Hun Sen, despite its origins in the Vietnamese-backed regime of the 1980s, was reluctant to bring the Khmer Rouge leaders to trial.